afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w1-notes.md

 Fortunately, we can factorize $P$ into intrinsic parameter matrix K and extrinsic rotation parameters R and translation parameters t, using a linear algebra operation known as the `RQ factorization`.

-*How we perform this factorization*
+*How we perform this factorization?*

 <img src="./resources/w1/img/l2-camera-calib6.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">